 - Your uniform list tells you all the necessary school day and sports kit items. - Please also bring your own casual clothes for the evenings and Sundays. - You will need smart clothes if you visit the theatre or perform in concerts. - Please make sure all home clothes as well as uniform are named.
 This includes underwear, socks, towels, sheets.
 It helps with reuniting any lost items especially as our college laundry is dealing daily with the washing from close to 100 people! - It would be sensible to bring spare name labels.
 There are sew-on and iron-on versions. - Try not to bring too many items of clothing to school!
 Remember you need to take everything away for the main, longer holidays.
 You will only be in school for a maximum of six weeks before being home again, so you don't need to bring an entire year's wardrobe each time. - You may like to bring a plastic/tupperware box with a lid (tuck box) to keep snacks in. - You may want to bring your own mug and bowl for use in the house kitchen, but it's not essential. - We have duvets and pillows and also some house bedding, but you may like to bring your own duvets/covers, sheets and pillowcases.
-(Two sets are ideal, to allow for laundry) - Electrical items such as iPods, mobile phones, laptops and tablets are all permissible but they will be PAT tested.
+(Two sets are ideal, to allow for laundry)

-- All DVDs and console games must be age appropriate.
-Material that does not comply with this will be confiscated and given to parents at the end of term - In each bed area you have a pin board where you can pin up posters and pictures of family and friends, etc. - You are responsible for all your valuables which must be clearly marked as the school cannot accept responsibility for their security.
-You must make sure that you lock them away in your locker located in your dormitory. - Bring your own books, magazines and anything else which will make you feel at home.
+- Electrical items such as iPods, mobile phones, laptops and tablets are all permissible but they will be PAT tested. - All DVDs and console games must be age appropriate.
+Material that does not comply with this will be confiscated and given to parents at the end of term. - In each bed area you have a pin board where you can pin up posters and pictures of family and friends, etc. - You are responsible for all your valuables which must be clearly marked as the school cannot accept responsibility for their security.
+There are lockers located in your dormitory, please bring two padlocks to lock away any valuables. - Bring your own books, magazines and anything else which will make you feel at home. - You have to bring your own toilet necessities and shoe cleaning kit.
+No aerosol deodorants are allowed, roll-on type only. - Bring 3 large net bags for laundry.